The BudTrainer Method™

 Basics of Cannabis Home Cultivation

-Written and edited by Henrique Dias on Sep 30,2024
+Written by cannabis production expert Henrique Dias - Edited on Sep 30,2024

 A close-up of a mature cannabis bud covered in trichomes, with a mix of green leaves and orange pistils.
 The bud appears dense, with frosty resin glands visible, set against a dark green, blurred background.